 - dairy cattle

-At AMS, our students are responsible for the care of our campus.
-Our weekly projects are considered part of our outdoor experiential education.
-They offer students the opportunity to participate in the upkeep of campus, which deepens their sense of investment in the school.
+At AMS, our young people are responsible for the care of our campus.
+Our weekly projects are considered part of their outdoor experiential education.
+Students participate in the upkeep of campus, which deepens their sense of investment in the school.
 When they repair a broken window or a mend a fence, students build a sense of responsibility to their community and problem-solving skills that empower them to be self-reliant.

-Working alongside staff, our students have the opportunity to participate in meaningful work needed by their community.
+Working alongside staff members, our students have the opportunity to participate in meaningful work needed by their community.
 They see the impact of their efforts and enjoy the fruits of their labors.
 Projects include:

 - wood chopping